mtulio/provider-certification-tool/docs/support-guide.md

 - Check if the failures are 0, if not, need to check one by one
 - To provide a better interaction between the review process, one spreadsheet named `failures-index.xlsx` is created inside the extracted directory (`./processed/` exemplified in the last section).
 It can be used as a tool to review failures and take notes about them.
 - Check details of each test failed on the sub-directory `failures-provider-filtered/*.txt`.

+Additional items to review:

+- explore the must-gather objects according to findings on the failures files
+- run insights rules on the must-gather to check if there's a new know issue
+> TODO: provide steps to install and run insight OCP rules (opct could provide one container with it installed to avoid overhead and environment issues)